Scooter crashes quadrupled in U.S. prepandemic

-DENVER (KDVR) — New data shows the city’s mobility goals do add a safety concern, but not mainly due to poor scooter skills.
+DENVER (KDVR) — New data shows Denver’s mobility goals do add a safety concern, but not mainly due to poor scooter skills.

 Police are still searching for the driver responsible for a hit-and-run that resulted in serious injuries for a scooter rider near Capitol Hill.